 You’ve found the right home and you don’t want anyone else to make it theirs.
 It’s now time to make a reservation.
 Reserving a home secures it in your name, as long as you exchange contracts within the timescale we agree.

-- Your Sales Executive can answer any questions or queries
+- Your Sales Executive is on hand to help you with any questions or queries

 - You’ll be given a New Home Guide containing everything you need to know about how the process works, and what happens at each key milestone in your journey.

 Your Sales Executive will arrange a welcome meeting with you and the Site Manager.
 This is usually within 14 days of you reserving your new home and is a good opportunity to ask any questions you may have about your new home following your reservation meeting.

 THE SITE MANAGER WILL TALK YOU THROUGH:

 - Wain Homes Safety on Site information

 - 10 Year NHBC Buildmark Warranty information

 - Discuss next build stages

 - Colour choices/extras procedure discussed